• Skip to primary navigation

 In fact, green goddess dressing tastes like spring!
 It's fresh, clean, and fabulous!

-chickpea fritters drizzled with green goddess dressing
+Chickpea fritters drizzled with dressing.

 • Serve it as a dip!
 Make it the center of a Charcuterie Board or a crudite platter with fresh veggies.